Day camps for children of all experience levels, ages 7-18.

 When is the final performance?

-Shakespeare Player’s and Upstart Crows Camps: 2:00 pm on the final Friday of camp.
+2:00 pm on the final Friday of camp.
 Performances last 45-90 minutes depending on how many groups are in a particular camp.
-For Virtual Camps, we encourage campers to continue our tradition of a post-show cast party by celebrating at home with their families and keeping the Zoom connection open to celebrate with their cast mates.

 What is the disciplinary procedure at camp?

-Each camper is asked to sign an agreement before the start of camp saying that he or she will agree to follow our basic camp rules of respect for the teaching artists, respect for the site, and respect for each other.
-During the first morning warm-up, the teaching artists will go over this agreement and ask campers to give suggestions for positive ways to support each other and the productions.
-If a camper violates a camp rule, he or she will first receive a warning, then a time-out with the manager, then a parent call from the manager, then a call from the Education Director and expulsion from camp.
-Major infractions will result in immediate expulsion.
-We do not tolerate behavior that interferes with other campers’ physical or emotional safety at camp.
+Each camper is asked to sign an agreement before the start of camp saying that they will agree to follow our basic camp rules of respect for the teaching artists, respect for the site, and respect for each other.
+During the first morning warm-up, the teaching artists will go over this agreement and ask campers to give suggestions for positive ways to support each other and the group.
+If a camper has difficulty respecting the rules of the camp they will have conversations with their teacher and depending on the severity of the situation this may escalate into a parent conference with the manager.
+Major infractions such as bullying or bringing dangerous items to camp will result in immediate expulsion.
+We do not tolerate behavior that interferes with other campers’ physical or emotional safety.

 Do you accept campers with special needs?

 Yes.
-In the past we have had campers with autism, cerebral palsy, Asperger’s syndrome, diabetes, and other mental and physical challenges.
+In the past we have had campers on the autism spectrum, with ADHD, dyslexia, cerebral palsy, diabetes, and other mental and physical challenges.
 We find that most of these campers do extremely well at camp.
-Those with severe challenges may need the on-site attention of a parent or caregiver – this is decided on a case-by-case basis.
+Those with challenges requiring more attention may need the on-site assistance of a parent or caregiver – this is decided on a case-by-case basis.
 We ask that all parents of children with special needs indicate this on the emergency form.
 The more we know, the more prepared our staff can be.

 Is it okay to miss days during Shakespeare Camp?

 The campers who are able to attend every day of camp undoubtedly have a more rewarding experience.
 Even a short absence can cause your camper to miss out on a lot!
 Of course, emergencies and illnesses happen, and we do our best to work with them.
-Parents and children should remember that putting on a play requires a team effort from all cast members, and absences hurt the production.
+Please give us as much of a heads up as possible if an unavoidable conflict arises.
+Putting on a play requires a team effort from all cast members, and absences affect ensemble and the production.
 Please do not plan your vacation to overlap with the camp.
 There are no discounts for missed days of camp.
 If your child cannot participate in the final performance, it’s challenging for our teaching artists to keep them engaged during rehearsals.

 What’s the difference between Upstart Crows and the Advanced Shakespeare Workshop?

 The Advanced Shakespeare Workshop is the one summer program with more of a professional training focus (although it’s still appropriate for teens who don’t intend to have a career in the arts).
-It is recommended for actors aged 14-18 who have attended at least one camp and are ready to work in a more intense and focused atmosphere.
+It is recommended for actors aged 12-18 who have attended at least one camp and are ready to work in a more intense and focused atmosphere.
 Students entering the ASW should have a good grasp of scansion, comfort with Shakespeare’s language, and speak and move confidently.
 ASW students work on vocal technique, physical conditioning and expression, and deep text work on one or more selected scenes and monologues.
 This allows them to immerse themselves in the language more completely and also acquire material for future auditions.
+Recommended for students who enjoy a professional atmosphere with one-on-one coaching, and the company of like-minded, self-motivated young actors.
+ASW students can expect to have a lot of material to memorize and occasional outside homework assignments.
+Participation in the ASW is by audition only.

 Upstart Crows Camps are similar to the regular Camps in that experience is welcome but not required.
 There may be advanced actors as well as beginning and intermediate in Upstart Crows Camps; sometimes advanced actors enjoy participating in both programs since they are quite different.
 The camp ends with a final performance of a 30-minute Shakespeare play.